 There's nothing quite like the taste of a ripe, juicy tomato.
 But if taste alone isn’t enough for you, consider this: Tomatoes are rich in the antioxidant vitamin C and in lycopene, a powerful carotenoid that may help lower your risk of heart disease and certain forms of cancer.
-Furthermore, tomatoes are versatile and can be enjoyed with any meal, from breakfast sandwiches to dinner salads.
-Here's how to get the most from this fabulous summertime treat, which you can enjoy on all Phases of the South Beach Diet.
+Furthermore, tomatoes are versatile and can be enjoyed with any meal, from breakfast omelets to dinner salads.
+Here's how to get the most from this fabulous best-in-summer vegetable, which you can enjoy on all Phases of the South Beach Diet.

 Tomatoes come in all shapes and sizes.
 At your local supermarket or farmers’ market, you may find plum tomatoes, cherry tomatoes, grape tomatoes, beefsteak tomatoes, heirloom tomatoes, and a number of other types.
 The most flavorful tomatoes are those that are bought locally and in season (late summer to early fall).
 Those sold year-round in supermarkets typically come from either California or Florida.
 When buying, look for tomatoes that are deep red in color with no cracks or bruises.

 Tomatoes are best stored outside the refrigerator.
 Unripe tomatoes can be placed in a brown paper bag with an apple or banana to speed up the ripening process.
 The ethylene gas given off by the apple or banana will hasten the ripening process.
 Once ripened, tomatoes will keep for up to two days at room temperature.
 After that, you can store them in a warmer part of the refrigerator (like the hydrator).
 Allow them to return to room temperature before eating to enjoy their full flavor.

 Delicious Ways to